Please keep in your prayers every day:

 Bible study & prayer: Mondays, Tuesdays, and Thursdays

-Encourages the Congregation to become involved in the life and mission of our church.
+Encourage the congregation to become involved in the life and mission of our church.
 We are a Lutheran family, gathered together to worship God and carry out our mission.
 Our mission as God’s children is to:

 Love God, Love our neighbor and make disciples.

-Holy Communion is celebrated every Sunday of the month and on festival days.
-Ordained pastors are preferred to distribute Communion, but members of the Congregation fill this office when a pastor is not available.
+Holy Communion is celebrated every Sunday and on festival days.
+Our own Pastor Hank or other ordained pastors are preferred to distribute Communion, but members of the Congregation fill this office when a pastor is not available.

-Candlelight services are held on Christmas eve.
-There is no service on Christmas day when the Congregation is encouraged to spend this time of celebration with their families.
+Candlelight services are held on Christmas eve at 6:00 PM and 8:00 PM.
+There is no service on Christmas day when the congregation is encouraged to spend this time of celebration with their families.

 Care and Prayer Ministry leads the Congregation in its ministry of sharing Christian love in times of joy, sorrow, illness, hospitalization or death.
 The Congregation is divided into 10 teams that take turns preparing Lenten midweek soups and sandwiches and other meal occasions.